 Viewing the Dashboard

-Starting with ESM 2020.4 the ESM dashboard has been updated to make it more useful and to including answers to questions we under that a number of ESM users have about their analytic platforms.
+Starting with SAS Enterprise Session Monitor 2020.4, the dashboard has been updated to make it more useful and to including answers to questions we under that a number of users have about their analytic platforms.

-The Timeline portlet has two main functions on the ESM Dashboard:
+The Timeline portlet has two main functions on the SAS Enterprise Session Monitor Dashboard:

 - It acts as the main Dashboard navigation tool: